 In the top picture, the property adjoining the pub has just been demolished- presumably for the widening of Francis Street, where redevelopment was taking place- and the bottom one shows it after this date, with a stout buttress supporting it.

 The still-thriving Egerton Arms can just be see on the far right of the top and the modern pictures).

 It is remarkable that five pubs once faced each other at this junction- the Angel Hotel, the Glynne Arms (which may be seen, transformed into an antique shop, on the left of the bottom photograph), the George Hotel, the Railway and the Egerton Arms.
 Since the Railway was turned into a funeral parlour (!) a couple of years ago, only the Egerton continues to trade here today.
 In addition, there is the excellent new Deva Tap, housed in the old cocoa house, a fine early example of the Arts & Crafts style from 1880, over the road- and this writer's local.

-The pub is remembered by some oldies for 'the clock in the window'- just visible in the top photograph.
+The pub is remembered by some oldies as 'the pub with the clock in the window'- which can be seen in the top two photographs.